blobtoolkit/pipeline/README.md

 BUSCO will be run for all `lineages:` in the busco section.
 Any lineages also specified in `basal_lineages:` will be used as sources of BUSCO genes for the diamond_blastp step.

+Two taxrules are used to infer taxonomy from blast hits.
+The default `buscogenes` taxrule uses results from diamond blastp searches of genes from the basal BUSCO lineages.
+The alternate `buscoregions` taxrule uses diamond blastx and NCBI blastn searches of regions containing a high density of genes from the most-specific lineage (i.e. the first lineage listed in the config).
+This was the default taxrule up to v2.5 (named `bestdistorder`) and can be restored as the default by setting `taxrule: buscoregions` under `similarity:` -> `defaults:`.

 Additional values can be specified by specifying files in `fields:`.
 Multiple files can be specified by using unique keys and each will be imported using the blobtools2 `--text` import.
 The key `synonyms:` may be used to import synonyms, all other keys will be treated as containing columns of category or variable data.
 Category/variable names must be specified in a header row, e.g.:

 ```